slatedocs/slate/source/index.html.md

 > Make sure to replace `your_program_token` and `your_program_subdomain` with your relevent key and subdomain.

-Redii uses API keys to allow access to the API.
-You can register a new API key by contacting us @ [developers@redii.com](mailto:developers@redii.com?subject=New Developer Key).
+Redii uses API keys(your_program_token) to allow access to the API.
+You can register a new API key by clicking ‘Create a new key' button in the AdminHub(Under setting tab, api sideBar), you can 'click and copy' the token, disable, activate or delete the token. you can generate multiple tokens for you program, only active status token would work for the Api.

 Redii expects for the API key to be included in all API requests to the server in a header that looks like the following: